-Shell's Flare Minimization Plan (FMP) is written to comply with the requirements of the Bay Area Air Quality Management District's Regulation 12 Rule 12.
+Shell's Flare Minimization Plan (FMP) is written to comply with the requirements of the Bay Area Air Quality Management District's Regulation 12 Rule 12 and Title 40 of the Code of Federal Regulations (CFR) Part 60, Subpart Ja and 40 CFR Part 63, Subpart CC.
 This Plan provides for continuous improvement in emission reductions from flares at Shell's Martinez refinery.
 The original FMP approved in July 2007 described prevention measures that had been implemented over the previous five years, presented prevention measures for consideration and described those that would be implemented to minimize flaring to the extent possible without compromising safety.